 Depending on vegetable plant variety, 4-6 weeks after germination, the seedlings should well grown and ready to plant out into the garden.

 Before this can be done, they must first be hardened off.

 This is done to reduce stress and subsequent growth check when seedlings are transplanted to the main garden.

 This simple, but important, process should start a week or two before you want to transplant them outside.
 Seedling that are due to be transplanted, but, for some reason can't be, should be hardened off anyway.

 Although you can't pick and choose the weather conditions, the hardening off process is much easier when the temperatures are consistent.

 When starting from a heated glasshouse or hotbed, to outside conditions that are significantly cooler, make the first transition to a cold frame for the first day or two.
 You can then introduce them gradually to the outside conditions as for other seedlings.

-During this process ensure the seedlings have adequate water so they are not unduly stressed from lack of it.
+During this process ensure the seedlings have adequate water so they are not unduly stressed.

 A good free draining potting mix is essential to help regulate moisture for growing seedling at all stages.